apache/maven-resolver/src/site/markdown/common-misconceptions.md

 -->

-Due to smooth transitions from Maven2 into Maven3 (and soon Maven4), and the fact that Maven2 kept working in Maven3 maybe even without change, there were some misconceptions crept in as well.
-Despite the marvel of "compatibility", Maven3 resolution differs quite much from Maven2 and the sole reason is actual improvement in area of resolution, that it became much more precise (and, due that lost some "bad" habits present in Maven2).
+Due to smooth transitions from Maven2 into Maven3 (and soon Maven4), and the fact that Maven2 plugins kept working with Maven3, maybe even without change, there were some misconceptions crept in as well.
+Despite the marvel of "compatibility", Maven3 resolution differs quite much from Maven2, and the sole reason is actual improvement in area of resolution, it became much more precise (and, due that lost some "bad" habits present in Maven2).
 Here, we will try to enumerate some of the most common misconceptions.